Seraaron/agora/srd/Challenging Principles.md

 As mentioned at the start of this article, a roleplaying game is a mechanical sandbox.
 But your players are not your 'play things'.
 And _no one_ (no matter how contrarian) enjoys putting a lot of time and effort into a problem without making any progress against it.
 There's a fine balance to strike between making a game challenging and making it arduous.

-If your players are groaning at the prospect of yet another difficulty factor, or otherwise express their unhappiness about the difficulty in a [[Wrap Up|wrap up meeting]] or out-of-session, then it's time to hold back on (or even scale down) some of the upcoming challenges you've planned; lest you risk ruining everyone's enjoyment of the game, because an FC usually has the most fun when all of their players have fun too.
+If your players are groaning at the prospect of yet another difficulty factor, or otherwise express their unhappiness about the difficulty in a [[Wrap Up|wrap up meeting]] or out-of-session, then it's time to hold back on (or even scale down) some of the upcoming challenges you've planned — lest you risk ruining everyone's enjoyment of the game, because an FC usually has the most fun when all of their players have fun too.

 ---